mike-engel/jwt-cli/README.md

 jwt encode --secret=fake '{"hello":"world"}' | jwt decode -
 ```

-It's especially useful when you're dealing with a chain of shell commands that produce a JWT.
+It's useful when you're dealing with a chain of shell commands that produce a JWT.
 Pipe the result through `jwt decode -` to decode it.

 ```sh
 curl <auth API> | jq -r .access_token | jwt decode -